-Learn about Android design & development
+Learn about Android design, development & testing

 Meet people who love Android